11 Fun Facts That Prove People in Québec City Are Nuts About Winter

 We Do the Snowpants Dance

 Love the nightlife?
-Québec City has some of the best winter parties going.
+Québec City has some of the best winter parties around.
 On New Year’s Eve you can dance the night away under the bright lights on Grande Allée.
-Later on, the Winter Carnival will keep you groovin’ in February.
+Then, keep the party going with the Winter Carnival and Igloofest Québec.

 Équipe édito